 - 1. General Guidelines - a.
 Standing committee appointments shall be made by the mayor each January. - b.
 Standing committees shall meet in the council chamber to allow for videostreaming and website access of meetings. - c.
-Standing committees are subject to the Brown Act.
-Standing committee agendas shall be prepared, posted, and distributed in accordance with the Brown Act stating the time and place of the meeting and the subject matters to be discussed. - d.
+Standing committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code Chapter 4.04).
+Standing committee agendas shall be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code Chapter 4.04) stating the time and place of the meeting and the subject matters to be discussed. - d.
 A council member who is not a member of the standing committee may attend a standing committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - e.
 Except as provided in subsection f, all items on a standing committee's agenda shall first be referred to the committee by the council for review, with a recommendation returned to the council within 120 days, subject to the exceptions set forth below or as otherwise modified by the council.

 - f.
-With approval of the city manager or committee chair, an item may be sent directly to a standing committee without council referral.
+With approval of the city clerk, city manager, or committee chair, an item may be sent directly to a standing committee without council referral.
 If a matter is so referred to a standing committee, the committee agenda shall note that fact on the face of the agenda and the committee chair shall notify the council.
 Such referrals are not required to be forwarded to the council unless council action is recommended by the standing committee. - g.
-The city manager shall assign staff to assist the committee chair with the operation of the committee. - h.
-The committee chair shall approve committee agendas and be provided draft reports prior to being published. - 2.
-As of the date of adoption of these Rules there are three existing standing committees: the Law and Legislation Committee (Chapter 13); the Personnel and Public Employees Committee (Chapter 14); and the Budget and Audit Committee (Chapter 15).
+The city clerk shall assign staff to assist the committee chair with the operation of the committee. - 2.
+As of the date of adoption of these Rules there are four existing standing committees: the Law and Legislation Committee (Chapter 13); the Personnel and Public Employees Committee (Chapter 14); the Budget and Audit Committee (Chapter 15), and the Water Committee (Chapter 16).
 These committees have three or four members, as indicated on the council-approved appointment roster.
 For a four-member committee, the quorum is three; for a three-member committee, the quorum is two.